-Joshua Drian is an associate in the firm's Washington, D.C., office and a member of the litigation practice group.
+Joshua Drian is an associate in the firm's Washington, D.C., office and a member of the litigation practice.
 He represents individual and corporate clients on a variety of issues, primarily focusing on complex civil litigation, white-collar criminal defense, and government and internal investigations.
 Joshua has experience in federal and state courts, arbitration and pretrial investigative proceedings.

 After graduating law school, Joshua clerked for the Honorable Henry Coke Morgan, Jr., of the U.S. District Court for the Eastern District of Virginia.
 While clerking, Joshua worked on a wide range of civil and criminal matters, at all stages of litigation, involving complex procedural issues and intricate questions of law.
 Prior to joining the firm, Joshua worked for an international law firm, where he focused on a combination of complex civil litigation, white-collar criminal defense, and government and internal investigations.